-Where conflicts of interests may arise in the
+Where conflicts of interests may arise in the Administrator due to its ownership structures or controlling interests, or due to other activities so, the nature of such conflicts.

-- From the perspective of ensuring independence, the majority of the board members are not executives or employees of QUICK. - From the perspective of preventing conflicts of interest, QBS does not appoint members who belong to financial institutions, Reporting Brokers, or other companies in the same industry. - Upon assuming office as a member of the TORF Oversight Committee, the members shall declare to QBS whether or not they have any conflicts of interest with respect to the business conducted by QBS, and if so, the nature of such conflicts.
 The same applies if there is any change in these matters after the appointment.
 In addition, members with conflicts of interest with respect to TORF Oversight Committee voting are not included in the voting.